 And while you might know the ins and outs of these terms, many voters may have no idea what you’re talking about.

 The same thing applies when you’re talking about topics that are not widely known.
 For example, we worked with a local candidate who liked to reference things about other officials in her campaign material.
-The problem was, she was referencing upcoming projects and backroom deals that were not common knowledge.
+The problem was, she was referencing upcoming projects and backroom deals that were not common knowledge to the public and voters at large.
 Reading this material without context made her statements seem like ramblings.
 It certainly didn’t help her messaging.

 Here’s the thing: clarity wins campaigns